Report of the Snowmass 2021 Collider Implementation Task Force: Introduction

-The ITF convened virtually on alternate weeks beginning in September 2020.
-In order to make the scope of work feasible, the ITF decided to limit evaluations to collider proposal which have similar physics goals and are therefore more amenable to a comparative evaluation.

-ITF then developed an extensive spreadsheet template to be filled out by the proponents of collider proposals covering all parameters relevant to the areas identified in the ITF charge.
-We asked for a total of 66 numbers to be provided for each proposal.
-When we requested the proponents to fill out these spreadsheet templates we also provided as examples the filled out spreadsheets for the LHC and XFEL, completed by Philippe Lebrun and Reinhard Brinkmann, respectively.
-During the beginning of 2022, the ITF met separately with the proponents of all major collider proposals concepts to present and solicit input on the evaluation process and the structure of the report.

-To make the evaluations of the ITF most useful to the Snowmass exercise we decided on four categories of colliders that address similar physics: \begin{itemize} \item Higgs factory colliders \item Lepton colliders with up to 3 TeV COM energy \item Colliders with 10 TeV or higher parton COM energy \item Lepton-hadron colliders \end{itemize}
+To make the evaluations of the ITF most useful to the Snowmass'21 exercise it was decided on four categories of colliders that address similar physics: \begin{itemize} \item Higgs factory colliders \item Lepton colliders with up to 3 TeV COM energy \item Colliders with 10 TeV or higher parton COM energy \item Lepton-hadron colliders \end{itemize}

-For each of these four categories we include a summary table with the main outcomes of the evaluations.
-A separate group and summary table consists of versions of the proposals from these categories that could be located at FNAL.
-More detailed information can be found in the remainder of the report.
-We also prepared summary plots of the luminosity vs CM energy of all the proposals together with selected particle production rates.
+A separate group consists of versions of the proposals from these categories that could be located at Fermilab.